How to Advertise on Google

 Set Your Budget

-Once your ad has been written you can set a budget and maximum Cost-Per-Click (CPC).
+Once your ad has been written, you can set a budget and maximum Cost-Per-Click (CPC).
+Look into free credits promotions from Google Partner agencies.

 Your budget is the amount that your account or campaign can spend either in total or per day.
 How much you are willing to pay depends on a variety of factors.
 Such as your income/profit margin and how much you believe in online advertising.